TPx Communications

 TPx (also known as TPx Communications, U.S. TelePacific Corp; formerly TelePacific Communications) is a privately held leading national provider of managed services.
 Founded in 1998, TPx delivers managed IT, unified communications as a service (UCaaS), secure networks and cybersecurity services.

 Company background

 Founded in 1998, their initial focus was providing local connectivity as a California Competitive Local Exchange Carrier (CLEC).
 TPx is headquartered in Austin, TX and also has regional offices.
 It changed its name to TPx Communications (DBA TPx) in April 2017.
 On February 12, 2020, the company was acquired by affiliates of Siris Capital Group, LLC (“Siris”).

+In June 2026, TPx filed for Chapter 11 bankruptcy protection after entering a restructuring support agreement to eliminate the majority of its debt and recapitalize its business.

 TPx is currently led by Shaun Andrews.
 Other key executives include Brent Novak, Chief Financial Officer; Patti Key, Chief Revenue Officer; Jared Martin, Chief Product Officer; Aditi Dravid, Senior Vice President, General Counsel and Secretary; Carol Hilliard, COO; Barbara Porter, Chief of Staff, EPMO.

 Recent acquisitions

 In September 2016, TPx (then TelePacific) acquired leading managed services provider DSCI.
 With the addition of DSCI's Northeastern presence and customer base, TPx accelerated its transition from a regional to national managed services provider.
 Key DSCI products included unified communications and managed IT solutions.